 1 Asheville Tourists

-1 Asheville TouristsClass A affiliate of the Colorado RockiesSee on map
+1 Asheville TouristsHigh-A affiliate of the Houston AstrosSee on map

 The Tourists play in historic McCormick Field, which was built directly into the side of a mountain and features stunning views from the stands and a 42-foot wall in right-center field (the highest in professional baseball).
-Asheville is a 4-time “Beer City USA” winner and the Tourists accommodate locals and visitors with more than 30 different brews.
+Asheville is a four-time “Beer City USA” winner, and the Tourists accommodate locals and visitors with more than 30 different brews.

-4 Carolina MudcatsClass A Advanced affiliate of the Milwaukee BrewersSee on map
+2 Carolina MudcatsSingle-A affiliate of the Milwaukee BrewersSee on map

-Hailing from Zebulon’s Five County Stadium, about 25 miles east of downtown Raleigh, this team has one of the most popular names, logos and mascots (Muddy the Mudcat) in the entire league.
-Its Cattails Restaurant features a club-style setting and is a great place to catch all or part of a Mudcats game.
+Hailing from Zebulon’s Five County Stadium, about 30 miles east of downtown Raleigh, this team has one of the most popular names, logos and mascots (Muddy the Mudcat) in the entire league.
+The Sky Lounge features a club-style setting and is a great place to catch all or part of a Mudcats game.

-Situated in bustling Uptown Charlotte, BB&T Ballpark is the Knights' home, opening in 2014 and since then becoming the most-visited venue in all of Minor League Baseball.
+Situated in bustling Uptown Charlotte, Truist Field is the Knights' home, opening in 2014 and since then becoming one of the most-visited venues in all of Minor League Baseball.
 Popular theme nights include Thirsty Thursdays, featuring $3 draft beer, and Friday Night Fireworks, which light up the Uptown skyline.

-6 Down East Wood DucksClass A Advanced affiliate of the Texas RangersSee on map
+4 Down East Wood DucksSingle-A affiliate of the Texas RangersSee on map

 In many ways, the Durham Bulls define all that’s good about Minor League Baseball.
 The team has played in Durham Bulls Athletic Park since 1995.
 Every night, the team plays a welcome video that features clips from the 1988 hit movie Bull Durham (it was filmed at the team’s previous ballpark).
-The ballpark features the “Hit Bull Win Steak” sign above the left field wall.
-The sign didn’t exist until it was built as a prop for the movie, but it proved so popular that team officials kept it.
-The Bull Durham Beer Co. is one of only a few breweries in the country located inside a professional baseball stadium.
+The ballpark features an iconic 20-foot bull above the left-field wall, where it invites players to "Hit Bull Win Steak."

 8 Hickory Crawdads

-8 Hickory CrawdadsClass A affiliate of the Texas RangersSee on map
+8 Hickory CrawdadsHigh-A affiliate of the Texas RangersSee on map

-10 Kannapolis IntimidatorsClass A affiliate of the Chicago White SoxSee on map
+9 Kannapolis Cannon BallersSingle-A affiliate of the Chicago White SoxSee on map

-11 Winston-Salem DashClass A Advanced affiliate of the Chicago White SoxSee on map
+10 Winston-Salem DashHigh-A affiliate of the Chicago White SoxSee on map

-The Dash call downtown Winston-Salem’s BB&T Ballpark home, with amenities such as the Flow Club that features an all-inclusive ticket including great seats, food, beverages (beer, wine and more) and parking.
-The ballpark also offers up a unique concession item, with the Cheesy Pig Dog: a hot dog topped with macaroni and cheese and barbecue.
+Sporting a new logo in 2020, the Dash call downtown Winston-Salem’s Truist Stadium home, with amenities such as the Flow Club that features an all-inclusive ticket including great seats, food, beverages (beer, wine and more) and parking.
 The mascot Bolt makes his rounds, entertaining fans.